morayo702/My-power-bi-project-on-CFPB/README.md

 The tool used for this project is Microsoft Power Bi [you can get it here](https://www.microsoft.com/en-us/power-platform/products/power-bi)

 ## Data Cleaning
-1 removed the missing value and clean the data with power query
+I removed the missing value and clean the data with power query
 ## Data Modelling
-1 connect the relationship between the tables and created a clender table
+I connect the relationship between the tables and created a clender table

 ## Analyze
 To get the total no of complaints DAX EXPRESSION